You can go on a few great day trips from Cartagena.

 Many of the inhabitants of Palenque now work in Cartagena, usually as street vendors – hence the name “Palenqueras.”

 You can get to Tierra Bomba by boat from Bocagrande.
-The ride lasts around 10 minutes and costs around $5 USD one way.
+The ride lasts around 10 minutes and it is very inexpensive.

-You can get to Usiacuri by bus from Cartagena.
+You can get to Usiacuri by bus from Cartagena – there are regular departures.

 Where Not To Go On Day Trips From Cartagena